hazelflax/hazelflax/hzf.md

 A: People seem to ask too much of probabilities.
 Often the evidence doesn’t tell you an exact probability or even a probability range.
 Translating the evidence to probabilities often entails losing information, yet decision making techniques often rely on probabilities.
 Hazelflax skips the lossy intermediate epistemology and  may squeeze every drop of rational decision making from the evidence.

+Q: Should `agent` also specify the runtime (and other computing resources) available so you only choose a policy that will return its choice in the time the universe makes available (in each circumstance)?

+A: Probably.
+(I didn't want to distract from the basic concept.)

 Q: Why not represent other agents by their utility function (rather than their code)?

 A: If you optimize over multiple utility functions and corresponding policies, how do you choose a point on the Pareto frontier?